Sequences of Coin Flips, Hamming Cubes, and Ultrafilters

 Infinite Sequences

-What we want is still to be able to split the infinite dimensional hypercube into two “halves” in some sense.
-I think there is a way to do this with ultrafilters which are a part of set theory that I am not familiar with.
+We still want to split the infinite dimensional hypercube into two “halves” in some sense.
+There is a way to do this with ultrafilters which are a part of set theory that I am not familiar with.
 A filter is a family of subsets of a set $X$ that is closed under superset and finite intersection.
 A filter $F$ is maximal if there does not exist a strictly larger collection of subsets $E$ of $X$ that is also a filter.
 By larger, I just mean with inclusion: $F \subset E$.
 If $F$ is maximal, we call it an ultrafilter.

 First, for infinite sequences $x, y \in 2^\omega$, since we cannot count matches, let the set of matching indices be $M(x,y) = {n \in \omega : x_n = y_n}$.
 We want a notion of whether $y$ is a good guess for $x$.